onflow/Flow-Working-Groups/README.md

 ## How to join a working group?

 Each working group meets at a regular cadence.
 The meetings are public and **anyone** can join.
 Meeting invites are published on the groups forum topic summarized below.
-Please subscribe to the forum topics to receive a notification of the next meeting.
+Please subscribe to the forum topics to receive a notification for the next meeting.
 Meeting cadence and agendas can be found in each of the respective sub-folders.

 Additionally, groups also have a dedicated Discord channel for async discussions.